BugenZhao/Simulator/README.md

 After the construction of *SimulatorLib*, it is quite easy now to create a Y86-64 simulator based on it.
 First, I make a [*Y86_64GenericLib*](Sources/Y86_64GenericLib) module, where I define some constants of Y86-64 ISA and make a protocol named `Y86_64System` with necessary properties like `memory`, `register`, `pc`, `cc`, and `stat`, as well as an object loader.
 Within every *Y86_64System*, there must also be a set of wires, which can be up to 100 in the pipeline version.

-Next, we just need to write the logic of each unit very *happily*, one stage after another.
+Next, we just need to write the logic of each unit very *happily*, one stage after another, as *extensions* of the *Y86_64System* like [this](Sources/Y86_64PipeLib).
 Here's an example of  the pipeline control unit.
 As you can see, because we can pass closures as the logic code, we can also make some temporary variables within it and make the logic *much clearer*.

 ```swift
 _ = um.addGenericUnit(